-Your smartphone is probably not the first thing that you think of when it comes to taking close-up photographs.
+Your phone is probably not the first thing that you think of when it comes to taking close-up photographs.
 But what if you could achieve stunning results using just the smartphone in your pocket, giving you the option to grab close-ups while out and about wherever you are?
-Many of smartphones that have been launched recently have a dedicated macro shooting capability, therefore allowing you to get super close to your subject and capture fine detail.
+Many smartphones that have been launched in recent years have a dedicated macro shooting capability, therefore allowing you to get super close to your subject and capture fine detail.

 Jeanette is the creative director of Jet Black Squares Ltd. She teaches smartphone photography courses, more information about which can be found at jetblacksquares.com

 Jeanette uses the iPhone 11 Pro but asserts that any phone, no matter its age, has the potential to take cracking close-ups.
 Her favourite things to photograph are ferns: ‘They look so magical when all curled up.’
 She also likes raindrops, insects (if they stay still long enough), and flowers in buds.

 ‘Considering the size of the camera on the phone, they can produce excellent results.
 I don’t think the quality is as good as a dedicated macro lens – but then you aren’t paying lens prices.